 Figure 5.
 Image of the MLX90640 thermal camera.
+This camera provides better image quality for a price not significantly more than that of the AMG8833

 Figure 6.
 Image of the MLX906040 thermal camera coupled with a microcontroller.
+Pictured is a thermal image of a cup of water.

 Figure 7.
 Side view sketch of the camera coupled with our imaging box.
+The box will help to provide consistent image quality while being transportable.

 The third design is the MLX90640 thermal camera that can be coupled with Raspberry Pi microcontroller.
 The camera itself has an IR resolution of 32x24 pixels.
 Despite having much lower resolution than the FLIR camera, this imaging option is worth considering given its low price, which is about \$60.
-It can output temperature ranging from -40°C to 300°C with an accuracy of +/- 0.5-1 degrees Celsius when operated within 0-50°C ambient temperature.
+It can output temperatures ranging from -40°C to 300°C with an accuracy of +/- 0.5-1 °C when operated within 0-50 °C ambient temperature.
 Therefore, even though this camera is more expensive than the AMG8833, it provides accuracy that is adequate for detecting the 2.2°C temperature difference and allows for an effective image analysis.